Learn Cognitive Behavioral Therapy (...

 Treating Mental Health With CBT

 Unlike some other treatments, this therapy is extremely versatile.
-In fact, CBT is one of the most popular therapies1 for mental health.
-That might be because it addresses the root cause of each issue, and not just the symptoms.
+In fact, CBT is one of the most popular therapies for mental health.8 That might be because it addresses the root cause of each issue, and not just the symptoms.
 As a result, CBT can help people with a wide variety of diagnoses.
 But it’s especially popular for a few conditions.

 Depression

 CBT is a firmly established treatment for depression.
 And it can have long-lasting effects.
-Research shows that CBT for depression lowers relapse rates8 significantly.
-It might even be more effective than medication alone.
+Research shows that CBT for depression lowers relapse rates significantly.9 It might even be more effective than medication alone.

 In each session, you’ll learn how to challenge negative beliefs about yourself and your life.
 Your therapist might also assign homework to help you reframe the way you think.
 For instance, you might reward yourself every time you do something that’s hard for you, like folding laundry.
 So over time, you’ll start associating those tasks with good feelings.